Via Francigena Siena to Orvieto Sept 14th – 21th

 - Luggage transfer

-Again a short segment to allow time in Siena.
-Apart from the pleasant countryside, there is nothing remarkable along the road.
-The route is unpaved almost to the arrival in Siena.
+Settle in in your hotel which is in the center of the city.
 The clou of the day is the icecream you will have at a cafe on the Piazza del Campo whatching people go by..

 You will follow a winding route for most of the day until you reach the “Grancia di Cuna” an ancient food storage place fortified to protect it during the neverending wars between towns in the Middle Ages.
 It also provided shelter for the pilgrims.
 The stage ends in Ponte d’Arbia and is already very long; what is more, there is no hotel in town so the lady that does your luggage transfer will pick you up and take you to Buonconvento.